2022–23 Louisiana Ragin' Cajuns men's basketball team

 The 2022–23 Louisiana Ragin' Cajuns men's basketball team represented the University of Louisiana at Lafayette during the 2022–23 NCAA Division I men's basketball season.
 The Ragin' Cajuns, led by 13th-year head coach Bob Marlin, played their home games at the Cajundome as members of the Sun Belt Conference.
+They finished the season 26–8, 13–5 in Sun Belt play to finish in a tie for second place.
+As the No. 2 seed in the Sun Belt tournament, they defeated Georgia Southern, Texas State, and South Alabama to win the tournament championship.
+As a result, they received the conference's automatic bid to the NCAA tournament as the No. 13 seed in the East region.
+Then they lost to Tennessee in the first round.

 Previous season

-The Ragin' Cajuns finished the 2021–22 season 16–15, 8–9 in Sun Belt play to finish eighth in place.
-They defeated UT Arlington, Texas State and Troy to advanced to the championship where they lost to Georgia State of the Sun Belt tournament.
+The Ragin' Cajuns finished the 2021–22 season 16–15, 8–9 in Sun Belt play to finish in eighth place.
+They defeated UT Arlington, Texas State, and Troy to advance to the Sun Belt tournament championship where they lost to Georgia State.